Shaping the local art scene: Joanna Robotham at Tampa Museum of Art

 “She really brings a great excitement to the position that is very contagious.
 She is so passionate about what she does and is excited when people come along with her on that journey,” Tomor says.

 To find out more about exhibitions and programming led by Joanna Robotham, visit the Tampa Museum of Art website.
-Next up?
-Sarah Howard at USF Contemporary Art Museum.